sourcegraph/sourcegraph-public-snapshot/doc/dev/roadmap/index.md

 - For simple large-scale edits that can be merged independently, you'll be able to preview and create multiple linked diffs/PRs for the edit, each assigned to the right code reviewer.
 You can track progress of merging all of the individual edits and monitor new candidates for the edit to be applied (such as when a developer merges code after you created the initial batch of diffs/PRs).
 - For refactors that need coordinated or staged deployment, you'll be able to define templates that codify how to make the change in multiple steps.
 For example, to change the signature of a service method, a template might codify a multi-step process where first the implementation changes to handle both the old and new arguments, then all callers are updated, and finally (1 month after all calling services are deployed) support for the old arguments is removed.
 This process relies on Sourcegraph's knowledge of the dependency graph, code generation steps, and deployment status.

-### Data-driven insights and reporting
+### Data-driven development insights and reporting

 We will let you use data derived from development to make better decisions.
+You will be able to export this data to your preferred reporting dashboard.

 - Built-in reporting of usage trends for programming languages, dependencies, and services
 - Advanced reporting using information supplied by the developer tools you integrate into Sourcegraph (such as test coverage, code churn, etc.)